-- (a) Criteria for cancellation.
-EPA may cancel a company's registration, using the process specified in paragraph (b) of this section, if any of the following criteria are met: - (1) The company has failed to comply with the registration requirements under this subpart. - (2) The company has failed to submit any required report within 30 days of the required submission date under subpart J of this part. - (3) The attest engagement required by subpart R of this part has not been received within 30 days of the required submission date. - (b) Cancellation process.
-EPA will use the following process whenever it decides to cancel the registration of a company: - (1) EPA will provide written notification to the RCO identifying the reasons or deficiencies of why EPA intends to cancel the company's registration.
-The company will have 60 days from the date of the notification to correct the deficiencies identified or explain why there is no need for corrective action.
-If the deficiencies are not corrected or explained within 60 days, EPA will cancel the registration without further notice to the party. - (2) If the basis for EPA's notice of intent to cancel registration is the absence of reporting activity, the company will have 60 days from the date of the notification to submit its delinquent reports.
-If the delinquent reports are not received by EPA within 60 days, EPA may cancel the registration without further notice to the party. - (c) Effect of cancellation.
-A company whose registration is cancelled: - (1) Will still be liable for violation of any requirements of this part. - (2) Will not be listed on any public list of actively registered companies that is maintained by EPA. - (3) Will not have access to any of the electronic reporting systems associated with this subpart. - (4) Will still be required to follow the recordkeeping provisions under subpart J of this part. - (d) Re-registration.
-If a company whose registration has been cancelled wants to reregister, it must do all the following: - (1) Notify EPA of its intent to re-register. - (2) Provide any missing reports and correct any identified deficiencies. - (3) Refrain from initiating a new registration unless directed to by EPA.
+(a) Criteria for deactivation.
+EPA may deactivate the registration of any party required to register under this part, using the process specified in paragraph (b) of this section, if any of the following criteria are met:

+- (1) The party has not accessed its account or engaged in any registration or reporting activity within 24 months. - (2) The party has failed to comply with the registration requirements of this section. - (3) The party has failed to submit any required notification or report within 30 days of the required submission date. - (4) The attest engagement has not been received within 30 days of the required submission date. - (5) The party fails to pay a penalty or to perform any requirement under the terms of a court order, administrative order, consent decree, or administrative settlement between the party and EPA. - (6) The party submits false or incomplete information. - (7) The party denies EPA access or prevents EPA from completing authorized activities under section 114 or 208 of the Clean Air Act despite presenting a warrant or court order.
+This includes a failure to provide reasonable assistance. - (8) The party fails to keep or provide the records required by this subpart. - (9) The party otherwise circumvents the intent of the Clean Air Act or of this subpart. - (b) Process for deactivation.
+Except as specified in paragraph (c) of this section, EPA will use the following process whenever it decides to deactivate the registration of a party: - (1) EPA will provide written notification to the responsible corporate officer identifying the reasons or deficiencies for which EPA intends to deactivate the party's registration.
+The party will have 14 calendar days from the date of the notification to correct the deficiencies identified or explain why there is no need for corrective action. - (2) If the basis for EPA's notice of intent to deactivate registration is the absence of activity under paragraph (a)(1) of this section, a stated intent to engage in activity will be sufficient to avoid deactivation of registration. - (3) If the party does not correct identified deficiencies under paragraphs (a)(2) through (9) of this section or does not provide an adequate explanation regarding why such correction is not necessary within the time allotted for response, EPA may deactivate the party's registration without further notice to the party. - (c) Immediate deactivation.
+In instances of willfulness or those in which public health, interest, or safety requires otherwise, EPA may deactivate the registration of the party without any notice to the party.
+EPA will provide written notification to the responsible corporate officer identifying the reasons EPA deactivated the registration of the party. - (d) Effect of deactivation.
+A party whose registration is deactivated:

-(4) Submit updated information as needed.
+- (1) Will still be liable for violation of any requirement under this part. - (2) Will not be listed on any public list of actively registered companies that is maintained by EPA. - (3) Will not have access to any of the electronic reporting systems associated with this part. - (4) Will still be required to follow the recordkeeping provisions under subpart L of this part. - (e) Re-registration.
+If a party whose registration has been deactivated wishes to reregister, they may seek to do so by submitting a new registration pursuant to the requirements of this subpart.
+In order to re-register, the party must: - (1) Notify EPA of its intent to re-register. - (2) Provide any missing reports and correct any identified deficiencies. - (3) Refrain from initiating a new registration unless directed to by EPA. - (4) Submit updated information as needed.